Design MFA Program - Frequently Asked Questions

 See the Graduate Studies Application Process page to view guidance on the portfolio requirement.

-I submitted a Digital Animation and Interactive Media application.
-How long should a video be and what contents should be included?
+What is the ideal length and content to include in a video for a Digital Animation and Interactive Media application?
 Could I briefly introduce my portfolio in the video?

-If you apply to the DAIM track, your video submission(s) may focus on the work showing your animation design and production, character design, rendering, 2-D or 3-D modeling, storyboarding, etc. There are spaces in SlideRoom for you to write a short description for each portfolio piece (or each file).
+When applying to the DAIM track, an applicants video submission(s) may focus on the work showing their animation design and production, character design, rendering, 2-D or 3-D modeling, storyboarding, etc. There are spaces in SlideRoom (Deprtment of Design's supplmental application) for an applicant to write a short description for each portfolio piece (or each file).
 Usually, each video file is within the range of 2 to 4 minutes.
 You can submit up to 15 files.

-If an applicant has some illustration-related works combining digital art and traditional drawing for their portfolio, does this meet the requirement for Digital Animation and Interactive Media (DAIM)?
+Does including illustration works that integrate digital art and traditional drawing in the portfolio fulfill the criteria for Digital Animation and Interactive Media (DAIM)?

 Including illustration and digital art is acceptable for the portfolio.